sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

       female |    .979948   </br>
         read |   .0590632   </br>
    intercept |  -11.77025 </br>
+ * Categorical Var: Group(1) has OddsRatio times greater odds of Target happening, holding all other vars constant https://www.theanalysisfactor.com/odds-ratio-categorical-predictor/
+* Continuous Var: A unit inc of a predictor inc the dependent var by log odds.
+It will inc the odds of Target happening by a factor of OddsRatio of this var, holding all other vars constant

 ### Effect on coefs, p-value, confidence Interval when there are correlated vars in the model
 https://newonlinecourses.science.psu.edu/stat501/node/346/  <br/>
 * When predictor variables are correlated, the estimated regression coefficient of any one variable depends on which other predictor variables are included in the model.